mazwat/mazwat.github.io/making-circuits-lm.md

 [https://www.hobby-hour.com/electronics/ledcalc.php](https://www.hobby-hour.com/electronics/ledcalc.php)

 We need to workout what our supply voltages is.
 We know that we are using a  Volt coin battery so our supply voltage is 3 volts.
-The

-eaed

-standard load on an Eli D for an
-LED current is about  million.
+The standard load on an LED for an LED current is about  million.